This Handy Device Keeps You Informed During an Emergency—Even Without Power

 NOAA Weather Alerts

 While weather reports and updates might be available on a standard radio, NOAA broadcasts its reports at higher frequencies than FM radios can pick up.
 NOAA-enabled radios can tune into several of these frequencies, keeping users up to date on emergencies and changing conditions.
+Sme radios include an emergency alert option, which keeps the radio on standby and blares an emergency tone when dangerous weather is nearby.

 Additional Features

-The most important feature a radio can provide is information, but the best hand-crank radio might have more to offer.
+The most important feature a radio can provide is information, but the best hand-crank radios often have more to offer.
 Many of these devices have built-in options that can increase comfort, morale, and survivability.
 A clock display can help the user monitor anything from timing of medication to the next time the generator will need fuel.
 Features like compasses help guide explorers, while thermometers can point out when conditions are unsafe and it’s time to set up camp for the night.

 Portability

 Some emergencies require evacuating or heading for higher ground, while a planned-for adventure might simply require packing lightly.
 Whatever the situation, compact and lightweight hand-crank radios will be the most portable.
-While most of the best hand-crank radios are compact and easy to transport, there are a few points to consider beyond size and weight.
+While most hand-crank radios are compact and easy to transport, there are a few points to consider beyond size and weight.

 The Advantages of Owning a Hand-Crank Radio